All Products

 test_text = [

-"Compared to non-streaming speech synthesis, ",
+"Compared with non-streaming speech synthesis,",

 ]

-# Instantiate SpeechSynthesizer and pass request parameters such as model and voice in the constructor.
+# Instantiate SpeechSynthesizer and pass request parameters such as model and voice in the constructor

 synthesizer = SpeechSynthesizer(